-This out trigger fires on client specifications only.
+This form-out trigger fires on client workspace forms only.
 To use the trigger, add the following line to the trigger table:

 '''

-sample3 out client "default_ws.pl %formname% %formfile%"
+sample3 form-out client "default_ws.pl %formname% %formfile%"

 '''

 New users creating client workspaces are presented with your customized default view.